switch-ch/DNSfirewall/README.md

 The purpose of this repostitory is to share all relevant data for DNSfirewall.
 DNSfirewall is a project, initiated by SWITCH, with the primary goal to protect the institutions from the SWISS NREN against malicious domains.

+The technique behind DNSfirewall is DNS RPZ which was developed by ISC (Paul Vixie)

 General information about DNS RPZ can be found under:

 https://dnsrpz.info/